Dinosaur Park Formation

 The Dinosaur Park Formation is the uppermost member of the Belly River Group (also known as the Judith River Group), a major geologic unit in southern Alberta.
 It was deposited during the Campanian stage of the Late Cretaceous, between about 76.5 and 74.4 million years ago.
 It was deposited in alluvial and coastal plain environments, and it is bounded by the nonmarine Oldman Formation below it and the marine Bearpaw Formation above it.

 The Dinosaur Park Formation contains dense concentrations of dinosaur skeletons, both articulated and disarticulated, which are often found with preserved remains of soft tissues.
 Remains of other animals such as fish, turtles, and crocodilians, as well as plant remains, are also abundant.
 The formation has been named after Dinosaur Provincial Park, a UNESCO World Heritage Site where the formation is well exposed in the badlands that flank the Red Deer River.

+Research history

+The Dinosaur Park Formation has been a significant source of terrestrial vertebrate fossils for over a century.
+The first recorded account of fossils was in 1871 by the priest Jean-Baptiste L'Heureux who was shown bones of the "grandfather of the buffalo" by the Blackfoot Confederacy he was living with, though these notes were never published.
+Official reports of dinosaur bones in western Canada were reported by George Mercer Dawson in 1874 from southern Saskatchewan and Alberta along the Milk River.
+Further discoveries by Dawson and his colleagues of the Geological Survey of Canada continued in the 1880s, including the 1884 discovery by Joseph Burr Tyrrell of the skull of a theropod identified as Laelaps by American palaeontologist Edward Drinker Cope but named in 1905 as Albertosaurus by American palaeontologist Henry Fairfield Osborn.
+In 1889 rich fossil beds in the areas of Deadlodge Canyon and Berry Creek were found by Thomas Chesmer Weston along the Red Deer River.
+The areas along the Red Deer River would be more completely surveyed by Canadian palaeontologist Lawrence Lambe from 1897 until 1901, when he, along with Osborn, described the fossils found in what was then considered to be the Belly River Formation of mid-Cretaceous age.